KosukeHamazaki/RAINBOWR/README.md

 - `See` function to see a brief view of data (like `head` function, but more useful)
 - `genetrait` function to generate pseudo phenotypic values from marker genotype
 - `SS_GWAS` function to summarize GWAS results (only for simulation study)
+- `estPhylo` and `estNetwork` functions to estimate phylogenetic tree or haplotype network and haplotype effects with non-linear kernels for haplotype blocks of interest.

 ## Installation
 The stable version of `RAINBOWR` is now available at the [CRAN (Comprehensive R Archive Network)](https://cran.r-project.org/package=RAINBOWR).
 The latest version of `RAINBOWR` is also available at the `KosukeHamazaki/RAINBOWR` repository in the [`GitHub`](https://github.com/KosukeHamazaki/RAINBOWR), so please run the following code in the R console.